alexkorsky/CarND-Advanced-Lane-Lines/README.md

 ![alt text](./camera_cal/calibration9.jpg "Original")
 ![alt text](./output_images/undisorted_checkerboard.jpg "Undistorted")

-### Pipeline (single images)
+## Pipeline (single images)

 The Step 2 cell of my notebook contains filtering methods that were combined together in the method

 color_gradient_combined()

-From the Lessons and the quizes it was clear tht on the given test images the combination of the S channel color filtering and Sobel gradient transform in the 'x' direction gives a very good result where the lines ae clearly emphasized.
+From the Lessons and the quizes it was clear that on the given test images the combination of the S channel color filtering and Sobel gradient transform in the 'x' direction gives a very good result where the lines ae clearly emphasized.

 The Step 3 cell of my notebook goes through each of the test images and applies